Zach Colman (00:05):

 Zach Colman (14:15):

 And it would always be like, Oh, I have to get that done by tomorrow.
 I have to get that done by the next day, I get that done by the time.
-And so it was hard for me to work in the, in the, in the arena because it was like, Oh, I, it was always work, work, work. and that’s one of the reasons I went out on my own with it, because I’m like, I’d rather work on this on the side and then be able to still go enjoy the games.
-But, but that’s besides the point.
+And so it was hard for me to work in the, in the, in the arena because it was like, Oh, I, it was always working, work, work. and that’s one of the reasons I went out on my own with it, because I’m like, I’d rather work on this on the side and then be able to still go enjoy the games.
+But, but that’s beside the point.
 So with, with where you’re with, where you’re at in the business, why don’t you talk a little bit more about, your interactions with the sponsors, if possible, if you’re allowed to, how do you usually go about, working with the sponsor, these, these other brands, and how does that kind of work for the organization?

 Speaker 3 (15:01):

 Greg Amiel (15:05):

 Well, the first thing I’d say is that we have four very fortunate, and I think a lot of, a lot of teams will say that too, is that